 SECTION 2- QUORUM

-A quorum at any general meeting shall be ten percent of the membership in good standing.
+A quorum at any general meeting shall be twenty percent of the membership in good standing.
 A quorum of the Board of Directors shall be by a majority of its elected members.

 SECTION 3- PARLIAMENTARY AUTHORITY

 Robert’s Rules of Order (Newly Revised) shall be the parliamentary authority for the club on all questions not covered by these bylaws.
 The President shall appoint a Parliamentarian with the approval of the Executive Committee.

 SECTION 4- NOTICES

 At least ten days prior to a general meeting at which the following items will be discussed and voted upon, the Secretary shall cause to be deposited in the regular United States Mail or sent by e-mail a notice addressed to each member of the club in good standing:

 Such notice shall specify the time, place and date of the general meeting and describe the event.